 - Allowing the employee to engage in entrepreneurial activities such as forming companies or businesses related to or arising in connection with employee’s institutional research or area of academic specialization;

-- Allowing the employee to perform services for another UW System institution or UW System Administration;
+- Allowing the employee to perform services for another UW System institution;

 - Allowing the employee to engage in public service as an elected or appointed official of local, state, or federal government;